Ebube-Ochemba/alx-higher_level_programming/README.md

-# Higher-level programming - Python, Databases & JavaScript
+# Higher-level programming - Python

 > This repository contains programs written for the Higher-Level Programming track at Alx.